RudyBecker/questions/README.md

 * `docker-compose run web bundle exec rails db:create db:setup`
 * `docker-compose up`

-**Setup Using Visual Studio Code**
+**Optional development setup using Visual Studio Code**

 1. Open project directory in VS Code
 1. Press F1, and select `Remote-Containers: Reopen in Container...`
-1. Wait a few minutes as it pulls image down and builds Dev Conatiner Docker image (this should only need to happen once unless you modify the Dockerfile)
+1. Wait a few minutes as it pulls image down and builds Dev Container Docker image (this should only need to happen once unless you modify the Dockerfile)
     1. You can see progress of the build by clicking `Starting Dev Container (show log): Building image` that appears in bottom right corner
 1. Once complete VS Code will connect your running Dev Container and will feel like your doing local development
 1. If you would like more information about VS Code Dev Containers check out the [dev container documentation](https://code.visualstudio.com/docs/remote/create-dev-container/?WT.mc_id=AZ-MVP-5003399)